Legal Resources in the Community

 Childcare may be available.
 The availability of childcare and limitations can change.
 Please check the courthouse website for the most current information and availability.

-VLSP is a volunteer-based free legal aid program that provides assistance with civil legal matters to low income clients living in the Sacramento region.
-No legal representation at this time.
-Helps with: housing, denial of public benefits, bankruptcy, debt collection problems, employment problems, criminal records expungement, estate planning, probate guardianship of minors and other civil legal matters.
-NO FAMILY LAW AT THIS TIME.
+CPB is a volunteer-based free legal aid program that provides assistance with civil legal matters to low income clients living in the Sacramento region.
+Helps with: bankruptcy, debt collection problems, employment problems, family law, estate planning, probate guardianship of minors, probate, conservatorships and other civil legal matters.

 Legal Services of Northern California (LSNC)